Sunday Mornings at St. Theodore's

 A collection of money is taken at this point.
 Often a piece of music is sung or played while the collection is being taken.
 Our offerings symbolize both our bringing of ourselves to worship and our support of the life of the community.
 It is fine for you to put whatever amount of money in or to put in nothing at all.
 The bread and wine we will use for Communion and the money that has been collected are brought to the Altar Table and the liturgical ministers set the Table for Communion.

 At the end of the Eucharistic Prayer everyone prays the Lord’s Prayer.
-Then Fr.
-Will breaks a piece of the bread, symbolizing Christ’s body being broken for us.
-After this symbolic breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Once the bread and wine are ready, Fr.
-Will invites people to the meal.
+Then the Celebrant breaks a piece of the bread, symbolizing Christ’s body being broken for us.
+After this breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Once the bread and wine are ready, the people are invited to the meal.

 After everyone has received Communion we all say a prayer which is printed in the bulletin.
-Fr.
-Will then asks God to bless us.
+The Celebrant then asks God to bless us.
 We sing one more hymn, during which the liturgical ministers in the Procession at the start of the service process out (the Recessional).
-At the very end we are dismissed by Fr.
-Will and sent out into the world.
+At the very end we are dismissed and sent out into the world.

 Annette will start playing her fabulous organ music again.
 At this point it is fine to stand up and leave your seat, or you may want to remain and listen to the music.
-Some of us form a line down the middle of the sanctuary and greet Fr.
-Will one-by-one as we leave.
+Some of us form a line down the middle of the sanctuary and greet the Celebrant one-by-one as we leave.
 Feel free to join the line and introduce yourself as a newcomer.

 Once the service is concluded we head to the gathering area off the narthex for coffee, light refreshments and fellowship.
 Please feel free to join us!